mrazomej/phd/docs/src/chapter_04/section_03_epsilonAI.md

 $$
-where $R_S$ represents the number of repressors specifically bound to the promoter and $R_{NS}$ represents the number of repressors nonspecifically bound throughout the genome.
+where $R_S$ represents the number of repressors specifically bound to the promoter and $R_{NS}$ represents the number of repressors non-specifically bound throughout the genome.
 The value of $R_S$ is given by
 $$
 R_S = N \frac{\lambda_r